Steps Are Back!

 Right then, let’s do this.
-This is the first time listening to this album in full and I have not heard any of the songs prior to this, with the exception of the 1st single taken from the album “Scared Of The Dark”.
+This is the first time listening to ‘Tears On The Dancefloor’ in full and I have not heard any of the songs prior to this, with the exception of the 1st single taken from the album “Scared Of The Dark”.
 Here is the video for that song:

 Steps: Back In Time